philipbutler/dbscan-cuda/README.md

-Currently a C++ implmentation of DBSCAN, soon will be a CUDA implementation of PDSDBSCAN
+Currently a C++ implementation of DBSCAN, soon will be a CUDA implementation of PDSDBSCAN

 ## How to run (after setting up a CUDA machine)
 ```